 Jewelry is optional.
 The Edwardians loved to show off their wealth with a pretty floral or filigree style necklace, earrings, bracelet, and a brooch pin.
 The history of Edwardian jewelry is an upcoming topic here on the blog.
 In the meantime, look at these Edwardian style jewelry options for ideas.

-While Edwardian women rarely needed to carry a purse I am sure you need something to hide your car keys and cell phone in.
+While Edwardian women rarely needed to carry a purse, I am sure you need something to hide your car keys and cell phone in.
 A small clutch bag on a chain is easy to find as well as small rectangular shape leather purse with a short strap.
 The key to this era is that they close with a clasp (no modern flap purses).
 Learn more about handbags here.
 And shop purses.